 Prenuptial, postnuptial, and Marital Settlement Agreements are subject to the no opting-out policy and, to the extent they violate the public policy underlying California’s “no-fault” laws, are unenforceable.
 But, a couple has legal authority to divide their property and establish support at-will; so, if fault influences their decisions but isn’t cited in the agreement, their opting-out may fly under the radar.

-If you’d like to learn more about the role fault plays in divorce, call my office at 415-968-3028 or complete the form below and schedule a consulting session.
+If you’d like to learn more about the role fault plays in divorce, call my office at 415-968-3028 or schedule a consulting session.